Membrane Limits in Quantum Gravity: Quantum obstructions to membrane limits

 \subsection{Decompactification process}

-We now analyse in more detail the process of decompactification characterising the quantum deflected membrane limit.
+We now analyse in more detail the process of decompactification characterising the quantum deflected membrane limits.
 For concreteness, the discussion is phrased in the framework of the M5-limit fulfilling condition \eqref{eq:M5-condition-1}.

 With the quantum corrections taken into account, the KK tower from the $S^{3}$ base of the SYZ fibration becomes light at the fastest rate.
 The theory should therefore undergo a decompactification to eight-dimensional M-theory with the internal dimensions accounted for by the $T^{3}$.
 As the volume of the base grows without bound all supersymmetry breaking defects, in particular the degeneration loci of the $T^3$ fibration, are driven to infinity, thereby restoring the appropriate amount of supersymmetry.